WeirdMidas/AetherAtlas/README.md

 - Screen off: Uses cores 0-3 for tasks running during this period
 - Preferred Cluster: None, load balancing is balanced
 - Cluster Assistance: None, lack of prime cores to support

+Specific Optimizations for Each Scheduler:
+Generic CFS:
+- Balanced.
+Focus on following the balanced and fair structure that generic CFS proposes to provide
+- It will have a balance between the efficient side of roll-to-idle and the aggressive side of rice-to-idle

+WALT
+- Allow cores 2-7 to enter low-power mode under light loads, but wake up immediately under moderate and high loads
+- Prefer schedutil over walt governor
+- It will receive the most optimizations to integrate the aggressiveness of rice-to-idle that we follow

+HMP
+- Prefer interactive over schedutil.
+Use the WIPE project as a base here
+- It will receive the most optimizations to follow a roll-to-idle, but not abandoning rice-to-idle

+PELT
+- Instead of following the rice-to-idle strategy, it will use roll-to-idle entirely, which means that the PELT scheduler will prefer predictability and efficiency over aggressive rice-to-idle ramping
 ```

 ## Requirements